How to Stay Fit While You Travel

 - Yoga – Yoga is fantastic as a challenging exercise regimen that can be done in a small space.
 There are many, many moves that will challenge your strength and with holds for time you’ll be breathing hard and sweating in no time flat.
 There are already a million good Internet resources on yoga, so we aren’t going to attempt to recreate them here.

 Let’s talk about efficiency.
 Working hard, and fast is a proven fitness technique.
-Studies show that interval style training, such as HIIT and Tabata, are significantly more efficient than long slow cardio – in nearly every measurable way.
-So, take some bodyweight exercises and perform them against a clock, stopwatch, or a timer.
+Studies show that interval style training (High Intensity Interval Training techniques such as Tabata) are significantly more efficient than long slow cardio – in nearly every measurable way.
+So, take some body weight exercises and perform them against a clock, stopwatch, or a timer.
 Need more specifics?
 We’ll talk about that next.

 FitAtMidlife catches up with Paul Roberts from Sand & Steel Fitness and asked about what they recommend to their clients while traveling.
 Here’s what Paul had to say: